antonio-hickey/gDash/data/README.md

    - Now that we are in crontab we need to create the jobs:

-        - The data miner runs every hour and the data handler runs every hour and 1 minute
+        - Copy and paste the following:

                #--------------